Beyond capability: Why line manager confidence is key to HR transformation

 Line managers have long since been instrumental when it comes to delivering employee experience, across any business.
 And for HR transformation to really succeed, they need to become the new frontline of HR.

 But you can’t just hand them the responsibility and employee relations training and hope that’s enough.
 To give more to your employees, they need more themselves.

-Our new ebook, HR Transformation: Why Line Manager Capability is Not Enough, reveals how some organisations are achieving more successful transformation, by helping their line managers develop consistency and – most importantly – confidence in the role.
+Our ebook, HR Transformation: Why Line Manager Capability is Not Enough, reveals how some organisations are achieving more successful transformation, by helping their line managers develop consistency and – most importantly – confidence in the role.

 It’s about more than new skills

 As the new frontline, your line managers will handle everyday employee relations difficulties.
 Transformation turns issue resolution into a faster, more informal process – and fosters more open, positive relationships between managers and their teams.
 All that, without ever having to escalate an issue to the HR department, who can, in turn, focus on the more complex tasks and big, strategic business goals.

 In reality, even if you give line managers the most comprehensive training and resources in the world, it might not be enough for them to be the effective frontline HR (or the rest of the business) needs.
 Your line managers must have the tools and confidence to put your policies and procedures into practice – without having to put a call in to the HR department.
 A call most HR professionals, however busy they are, will still take.

 Why it’s hard for HR to let go